MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMTaskSequenceDeployment.md

 ### -SendWakeupPacket

-Indicates whether to send a wake up packet to computers before the deployment begins.
+Indicates whether to send a wake-up packet to computers before the deployment begins.
 If this value is $True, Configuration Manager wakes a computer from sleep.
 If this value is $False, it does not wake computers from sleep.
 For computers to wake, you must first configure Wake On LAN.